Jackson’s Bay, 1874-1879: Resolutely Untamed

 Peter Helming witnessed the Saturday evening scene.
 A mechanical engineer living in Hokitika, he saw “women and children were crying and wishing to go on shore” but not allowed.
 Helming recalled the first steamer as the murray and not the wallace.

 Hokitika drapist, a Mr Davidson, and tobacconist, a Mr Apple, both asked Bonar to allow the men into the immigration barracks, but he refused.
 Helming questioned the men, who told him that they wanted not land, but a share in the “plentiful employment” they were promised in Hokitika.
-Among the eight were a shoemaker, a baker, a silk-ripping weaver and a butcher.
-Frederyk Grazewski, 34, was the only Pole.
+Among the eight were a shoemaker, a baker, a silk-ripping weaver, and a butcher.
+Frederyk Grazewski, 34, was the only Pole to make it ashore.
 The commission spelt his name “Grafansky.”

-Helming: “They asked me if they were compelled to go.
+Helming: “They asked me if they were compelled to go [to Jackson’s Bay].
 I said, ‘You are in a free country, and you can do as you like.’”
-After finding out that the men were refused entry to the immigration barracks, Helming invited them home and gave them dinner.
+After finding out that the men were refused entry to the immigration barracks, Helming invited them home for dinner.

 Herman Meyer, a hotelkeeper in Hokitika, acted as interpreter that evening on the wharf.
 He told Learmonth that the Poles were under the impression that they would each receive 50 acres of land in Hokitika.
 Meyer said they seemed satisfied regarding his explanation that Jackson’s Bay was “only another part of the province” and they agreed to continue south.